axelvaldez/radical-companies/_posts/0-radical-inspiration-and-discovery/2023-06-30-radical-in-depth.markdown

     </div>
    </div>
  <p>If you are not open to this and are just being polite (“Sounds interesting… tell me more about it”), you can return the book now.
 Sorry for any inconvenience.</p>
  <h2>What Does Fiat Even Mean?</h2>
   <p>You may not even know what the heck <span class='_paradigm'>Fiat</span> means, but you know that something is not quite right.
 And, you are correct in that it is not right, at all.
 Perhaps you are spending too much time at work.
 Or you are always ready to travel to a last-minute destination.
 Or maybe you have to do what would be three days&rsquo; worth of work in two, or one, hoping for an attaboy and maybe a reward.
 Don't worry, you will get a chance to rest when you get back, but the pile of work is bigger when you get back.</p>
   <p>Maybe you are fully aware of this or maybe you think that this is our destiny.
 But it is not &ldquo;our destiny.&rdquo; It is not even living.
 It is the way the <span class='_paradigm'>Fiat</span> system limits us.</p>
   <p>We want to help you see <span class='_paradigm'>Fiat</span> and how it is causing you the way you feel.</p>
  <h2>Fiat, the Word</h2>
   <p><span class='_quotespan'>But <span class='_paradigm'>Fiat</span> it&rsquo;s a car.</span> And, indeed, FIAT as an acronym is the name of an Italian automobile car manufacturer that stands for <em>Fabbrica Italiana Automobili Torino</em>.
 Thus the acronym.</p>
   <p>But what does the word Fiat mean?</p>
   <p><span class='_paradigm'>Fiat</span> is an honest-to-goodness word that means <span class='_quotespan'>because I say so.</span> <span class='_paradigm'>Fiat</span> money, for example, is worth what each nation says it is (plus or minus what investors will pay for it).
 Money used to be an equivalent to gold, but that stopped in the 1970s.
-Now it is because the country says so (and nominally its economy).
+Now it is because the country says so (and nominally its economy).</p>
-In the context of giving orders, the phrase additionally carries an implied threat: or else.
-“Move those boxes from there to over there  because I say so… or else.”
+  <p>In the context of giving orders, the phrase additionally carries an implied threat: or else.
+“Move those boxes from there to over there  because I say so… or else.”</p>
-  <p>In the context of giving orders, the phrase additionally carries an implied threat: or else. <span class='_quotespan'>Move those boxes from there to over there because I say so&hellip; or else).</span></p>
+  <p>In the context of giving orders, the phrase additionally carries an implied threat: or else. <span class='_quotespan'>Move those boxes from there to over there because I say so&hellip; or else).</span>
 <h1 class='_section'>Rules, Laws, and Force</h1>
  <p>Imagine a world where rules, initially upheld through conventions, eventually morph into cold, heartless <span class='_paradigm'>Fiat</span> laws that leave us no choice but to comply. <span class='_paradigm'>Fiat</span> is a relentless force, bearing down on us with an iron grip.</p>
 <h1>Force</h1>
  <p>Picture this,</p>
   <ul>